-It helps that designer brands have followed suit and now offer craft rings – often at accessible price points – that won’t make you look like a tangential member of the A$AP Mob.
+It helps that designer brands have followed suit and now offer craft rings for men – often at accessible price points – that won’t make you look like a tangential member of the A$AP Mob.
 “They’re completely acceptable as a way to accessorise an outfit,” says Henry Graham, creative director at Wolf & Badger, a marketplace for independent retailers.
 That said, it’s easy to go overboard, so there are a few things to bear in mind before you weigh down your entire hand in precious metals.

 Which Ring For Which Finger?

 Where your ring ends up should be steered by taste, practicality and mechanics (just because a ring goes on, that’s no guarantee it’ll come back off as easily).
 “Tradition may state differently, but I believe you should wear any ring how you wish,” says Alice Walsh, director of accessories label Alice Made This.
 “Your ring, your hand, your choice.”
 But if you’re a stickler – or just need a steer – there are some connotations for different ring fingers.